trevorlinton/slackbot-oauth2/README.md

-# Linking OAuth2 and Slack Bot Template
+# OAuth2 and Slack App Template

 A template for a slack app that links slack users to an oauth2 system for fun integrations and profit!